minhvyha/Realm-of-Strikes-and-Spells-RSS/README.md

 ## Key Files
 ### Characters
 - **Character.java**: Base class for all characters, containing common attributes and methods.
--**CharacterClass.java**: Interface for character classes, defining the useClassAbility method.
+- **CharacterClass.java**: Interface for character classes, defining the useClassAbility method.
 This method is called to execute the special ability of the character class.
 - **Elf.java, Orc.java, Human.java**: Implementations of different races.
 - **Mage.java, Rogue.java, Warrior.java**: Implementations of different classes.
 - **BattleSimulator.java**: To simulate battles between characters.